 Carrots are rich in nutrients like potassium, vitamin K1, and beta-carotene and boast antioxidant properties that support your thyroid.

 These pre-roasted, jarred bell peppers break down in the cooking process, and you can use them instead of fresh bell peppers.
 Red is the ripest version of all of the bell pepper colors—both factors that make this version more easily digestible.
-Avoid peppers that are jarred in thyroid-harming, genetically modified oils like canola or soy.

 You can even pressure-cook bell peppers, de-seed them, and puree in the blender for an easily-digestible red pepper coulis!
 Store it preserved with a splash of raw apple cider vinegar in the fridge for up to two weeks, or freeze in an ice cube tray wrapped in BPA-free wrap for more extended storage.